BattMoTeam/BattMo/Documentation/functioninterface.rst

 The keyword to choose the format is given by :code:`functionFormat`.

 The keyword :code:`argumentList` is common to all the formats and is used to describe the list of arguments that will be sent to the function.
 The argument names given there are independent to the implementation in itself.
+They indicates the meaning of the arguments.

 Let us go through each different format separatly.
 For each format, we start by giving an example.